JuliaAudio/SampledSignals.jl/README.md

 ## Plotting Support

-SampleTypes adds the `domain` function for `SampleBuf`s, which gives you the domain in real-world units at the buffer's sampling rate.
+SampledSignals adds the `domain` function for `SampleBuf`s, which gives you the domain in real-world units at the buffer's sampling rate.
 This is especially useful for plotting because you can simply run `plot(x=domain(buf), y=buf)` and see your x axis in seconds.
 This also works for frequency-domain buffers, so you can do:

 ```julia
 spec = fft(buf)